-Battle rapping is nothing new to the music mainstream.
-It has always been fun to hear other musicians be torn apart by lyrics, waiting with anticipation for what will be responded.
+Rap battles are nothing new.
+It's always been fun to hear other musicians be torn apart by lyrics, waiting with anticipation for a response.
 It is even satisfying when it is one of your favorite rappers seeing clear victory.
 Most recently, reactions to the diss tracks between Meek Mill and Drake have made their way into everyone's social media feeds somehow and have been referenced ever since.
-Here are a few known diss tracks from rappers that have used the art of diss as a weapon.
+Here are a few known diss tracks from feuding rappers that have used the art of diss as a weapon.

 Song: "Hit Em' Up" (1996)